WorldconVotingSystems/nomnom/docs/docs/admin/paper_ballots.md

 instead of yourself.
 You can edit the entire ballot in place, and when you are done and save, the member's ballot will be updated.

-> [!IMPORTANT]
+!!! info

-> If the member has an email address registered in NomNom, it will be emailed the results the ballot being saved, along with a message indicating that the change was made.
+    If the member has an email address registered in NomNom, it will be emailed the results the ballot being saved, along with a message indicating that the change was made.